dnsosa/dnsosa.github.io/art.md

     Music, Data, and Technology
 </h1>

 <p>Growing up at the piano, music has always been a second language to me.
-Rather than seeing art and technology mutually exclusive, I seek beauty in moments when these two spheres overlap.
+Rather than seeing art and technology as mutually exclusive, I seek beauty in the spaces where these two overlap.
 Much as technology will extend human intelligence, so will art extend human emotion.
-At the intersection of music, data, and technology, we can dream up new worlds for creating joy, play, and awe.</p>
+At the intersection of music, data, and technology, we can dream up new worlds for creating joy, awe, and play.</p>

 <p>The following are a sampling of some of my proudest creations.</p>